-No, for the other one.
-Yeah, but not to lean back too much when it was under the knee.
-Yeah, but she can lean back there for this one.
+Now for the other one.
+Yeah, but when not to lean back too much when it was under the knee.
+Yeah, but it can, she can lean back there for this.
 And the other thing is to do it in external rotation.
-So turn the knees slightly, think of turning from the hip, turn the knee out, and then lift.
-And just really.
-Yeah, and hold it.
+So turn, turn the knees, like to think of turning from the hip, turn the knee out, and then lift.
+And just really?
+Yeah, um, hold it.
 Hold it.
 Five seconds.

-Do you have a rationale behind how long you hold it for?
-I mean, is there any evidence to say this works better than that?

-No, just give them a number.
-Because the people like numbers, they just like to know where they are.
-It's just, tell me what to do and I'll do it, Karen, don't let me have to think for myself.
-So now she's going to hate me now, scoop forward a bit and lie flat.
+It's really, do you have a rationale behind how long you hold it for?
+I mean, is there any evidence to say this works better than no, it's just, it's just give them a number.
+Because the people like numbers, yes, they just like to know where they are.
+It's just telling me what to do.
+And I'll do it.
+Karen, don't let me have to think for myself.
+So now she's going to hate me now scoop forward a bit and lie flat.
 So lie down.
 So I like to get hamstrings working, particularly if I can, so a bit of work in there.
-Bend your knees for me, and can you put your feet on the hog, go forward a bit, it's flat side up, you'll be thrilled to know.
+So what bencher knees for me, and can you put your feet on the hog, go co forward, a bit is flat side up, you'll be thrilled to know.
 So I'm not going to crucify the bottom of your feet.
 So, think spine curl.
 So do a little pelvic tilt, pelvic floors on and lift up, no bottoms up, lift your bum.
 There.

 Now stay there.
 Now push your toes forward.
-Push them forward more, a little pause, bring the heels back, and then roll back down.
+Gone, push them forward, more, a little pause, bring the heels back, and then roll back down.
 Okay.
-And then just keep doing that, so we're looking at a little bit of spinal articulation.
+And then to just keep doing that, so we're looking at a little bit of spinal articulation.
 And then when she sends her toe forward, her hamstrings are really working hard.
-It's amazing, she's not just gone and grabbed them.
+So amazing.
+She's not just gone and grabbed them.
 But she hasn't.
-So that's all good, though, which is really nice.
+So that's all good, though.
+Which is, and this is really nice.
 Now I'm going to be really horrible to her in a minute.
-Can you straighten your legs out a bit more.
+I'm going to move can you straighten your feet or legs out a bit more.
 So that's it.
-Lift your feet up for me.
-I just want to move the hog forward a bit.
+I will not lift your feet up for me.
+I just want to move the Hulk forward a bit.
 Now go down again.
-Okay, try it from there Veronica.
+Okay, try it from there for Annika.
 Big squeeze.
-And up you go.
+And up here go.
 So lift up, this will be horrid.
 Now send those toes forward.
-That was particularly unpleasant of me.
-Never mind, don't do another one.
+I'm really como that was particularly unpleasant of me.
+Nevermind, don't do another one.
 That'll be fine.
 Well done.
 So they are horrid, but they are really effective.

-Remind me what are we going to achieve with that particular exercise?
+Remind me what are we going to achieve with that particular string?
+In terms of function?
+What's it gonna do for